skadaddle/Discord-Token-Checker/README.md

 **Files**
 - creates a invalid.txt file with the invalid tokens
-- creates a working.txt file with the working tokens
+- creates a valid.txt file with the working tokens
-- creates a unverified.txt file with the unverified tokens

 ![screenshot](http://pays.host/uploads/a4302452-f2f6-4092-a132-fc68db18d534/gF1QDA8h.png)